 It is important to keep in mind that there was nothing inherently sinful about eating the fruit.
 Rather, when God commanded the man not to eat it, then it became an established law for man to obey.
 The seriousness with this sin, as with all sin, is that it is against God and His law (Psalm 51:4; 1 John 3:4).

-The promise of a Saviour
+The promise of a Savior

-Because of Adam’s sin the rest of mankind after him is born with a sin nature, living contrary to God and His ways (Psalm 51:5; Mark 7:20-23; Romans 5:12; Ephesians 2:1-3).
-However, God gave Adam and Eve the promise of a Saviour, who would defeat the work of Satan (Genesis 3:15), and this was signified by the killing of an animal(s) (likely a lamb) to serve as a covering for their naked bodies (3:21).
-In Colossians 2, for example, we are told that Christ has defeated Satan’s work through the cross, and that those who are united to Him by faith, have life in Him (2:6-15; cf. Romans 6:23).
+Because of Adam’s sin, the rest of mankind after him is born with a sin nature, living contrary to God and His ways (Psalm 51:5; Mark 7:20-23; Romans 5:12; Ephesians 2:1-3).
+However, God gave Adam and Eve the promise of a Savior, who would defeat the work of Satan (Genesis 3:15), and this was signified by the killing of an animal(s) (likely a lamb) to serve as a covering for their naked bodies (3:21).
+In Colossians 2, for example, we are told that Christ has defeated Satan’s work through the cross, and that those who are united to Him by faith, have life in Him (Colossians 2:6-15; cf. Romans 6:23).
 In summary, the Fall of man means that mankind is born into this world as sinful creatures, under God’s just judgment.
-They are in need of a Saviour, and this Saviour is Jesus Christ, who has perfectly obeyed God’s will, who bore our sin and penalty on the cross, who rose victoriously from the grave, having defeated sin and death.
+They are in need of a Savior, and this Savior is Jesus Christ, who has perfectly obeyed God’s will, who bore our sin and penalty on the cross, who rose victoriously from the grave, having defeated sin and death.
 Those who repent of their sins and believe in Christ alone for their salvation will be saved!